 - Army Community Service Financial Readiness (703) 805-2606

 Fort Pickett and Virginia Beach are roughly three hours south of the installation (a bit of a longer drive to get to Virginia Beach) but chances are the first place you’ll begin exploring is the Washington D.C. area with no shortage of attractions including the Capitol Mall, Washington Monument, the Smithsonian and the usual D.C. metro area dining and nightlife.

 But there are other attractions–you can take guided historic tours of the D.C area but not all those tours are straight out of the history books–there are paranormal tours and even a moonlight tour of D.C. monuments by electric cart.

 History buffs will want to visit the Petersburg National Battlefield, Pocahontas State Park, and Point Of Rocks Park.
 Also highly prized as a destination?
 The Library of Congress and the National Museum of African American History and Culture.

 Inprocessing and Check-In

 All new arrivals to Fort Belvoir are directed to check in with their gaining unit before trying to in-process at the post Welcome Center.
 You must hand carry your leave paperwork, PCS orders, amendments, and other relevant documentation.
 All check-ins and in-processing must be accomplished in uniform.

-Healthcare at Fort Belvoir is provided by Dewitt Army Community Hospital, 46 bed hospital serves approximately 90,000 eligible military beneficiaries in Northern Virginia.
+Healthcare at Fort Belvoir is provided by Dewitt Army Community Hospital.
+The 46 bed hospital serves approximately 90,000 eligible military beneficiaries in Northern Virginia.
 Information on clinics is available by phone at 703-805-0510 and the Information Desk line is 703-805-0510.